emilerik/100daysofcode/README.md

 However, so long there is no session and no functions (such as posting) that require a user to be logged in, so that'll come later.

-One annoying bug is that the semantic UI dropdown (for sign in and register) loses focus whenever you click the input box, and I coulnd't really get it to work.
+One annoying bug is that the semantic UI dropdown (for sign in and register) loses focus whenever you click the input box, and I couldn't really get it to work.

 Man, it's 9 days left of my 100 days, and I'm starting to feel like I could really use a break to reenergize and get some more inspiration.
 The last couple of days have been tough.
 Not many days left now, though :)